 Your best is going to change from moment to moment; it will be different when you are healthy as opposed to sick.
 Under any circumstance, simply do your best, and you will avoid self-judgment, self-abuse, and regret.

 Understanding how to Integrate and Live the practices

 Upon reading don Miguel’s wisdom many people have their eyes opened to a new possibility for living life.
-They get excited when they see the potential for happiness, love, and respect with themselves and their relationships.
-What they fail to see is the challenges and resistance the mind will have to living just one of the agreements.
+They get excited when they see the potential for happiness, love, and respect for themselves and their relationships.
+What they fail to see is the challenges and resistance the mind will have to live with just one of the agreements.
 Don Miguel briefly mentions these challenges in his book, but people fixate on the four chapters with the agreements and seem to miss these other important points.
-This is often the set up for expectations that lead to disappointment and frustration.
+This is often the setup for expectations that lead to disappointment and frustration.

-During our early life we began making agreements.
+During our early life, we began making agreements.
 Our parents rewarded us when we did what they wanted and they punished us when we didn’t.
 We also learned behaviors and habits in school, church, and from other adults and children on the playground.
 The tools of reward and punishment were often emotional and sometimes physical.
 The impact of other people’s opinions and reactions to us became a very strong force in the habits we created.
-In this process we created agreements in our mind of who we should be, what we shouldn’t be, who we were, and who we were not.
-Over time we learned to live our life based on the agreements in our own mind.
+In this process, we created agreements in our minds about who we should be, what we shouldn’t be, who we were, and who we were not.
+Over time we learned to live our life based on the agreements in our own minds.
 We learned to live according to the agreements that came from the opinion of others.
-In this process of domestication it turns out that the choices we make and the life we live is more driven by the opinions we learned from others than one we would choose on our own.
+In this process of domestication, it turns out that the choices we make and the life we live are more driven by the opinions we learned from others than one we would choose on our own.

 Why Living the Four Agreements Is Such a Challenge